The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 18. Concluding Thoughts

-So, as you close Illustrator, save that layered AI file, and upload the SVG to your lab’s repository, remember: the true measure of success is when a reader, without consulting the text, can glance at your figure and instantly grasp the involved dance of lipids, proteins, and signals that define the living cell’s outer frontier.
+So, as you close Illustrator, save that layered AI file, and upload the SVG to your lab’s repository, remember: the true measure of success is when a reader, without consulting the text, can glance at your figure and instantly grasp the complex dance of lipids, proteins, and signals that define the living cell’s outer frontier.

 Happy illustrating, and may every membrane you render be as vivid and precise as the biology it represents.